73 Most Popular Indian Christian Surnames, With Meanings

 29. D’Souza

-The form of De Souza that refers to “of Sousa” in Portuguese.
+The form of De Souza refers to “of Sousa” in Portuguese.
 It refers to the river Sousa that flows in northern Portugal.
 The surname also has its origin from Latin Saxa, meaning “stone” or “rock.”

 30. Fernandez